 The only obstacles that stood in my way were a lack of yarn and a tight crafting budget.
 If I had an endless supply of yarn and an unlimited budget, I would make enough pumpkins to fill a room!
 Instead, I settled for 3 different pumpkins: The Great Crochet Striped Pumpkin, the Night of the Witches Pumpkin, and the Perfectly Imperfect Pumpkin.

 Today, I’m excited to share the Great Striped Pumpkin with you!
-This pumpkin design is the 1st pumpkin in a series of 3 crochet pumpkin patterns that I’ll share over the next 3 days.
 For this design, I used Lion Brand Wool Ease Thick and Quick yarn in the colourways Fisherman and Butterscotch.
 If you are all out of Wool Ease Thick and Quick, don’t fret.
 Any super bulky weight 6 yarn will work well for this pattern.
 Did I mention that this is a beginner friendly pattern that uses the half double crochet stitch and less than 100 yards of yarn?
 Let’s get started!

 A Cheaper Alternative to Buying Polyfill Stuffing in a Bag